ai-ml-club-sjsu/project-fa25-QVP/README.md

 ## Project Description

-The **Quant Value Project (QVP)** is a student-led quantitative research initiative exploring modern approaches to **systematic trading and financial modeling**.
+The **Quant Value Project (QVP)** is a quantitative research initiative exploring modern approaches to **algorithmic trading and financial modeling**.
-Our focus this semester spans three complementary domains:
+Our focus this semester (so far) spans three complementary domains:

 1. **Pairs Trading** – identifying statistically correlated equities and exploiting temporary deviations using cointegration and z-score thresholds.
-2. **Market Sentiment Embeddings** – constructing vectorized sentiment representations from financial news and social media using transformer-based NLP models.
+2. **Market Sentiment Embeddings** – constructing vectorized sentiment representations from financial news and company filings using transformer-based NLP models such as finBERT.
-3. **Options Pricing** – implementing the **Black-Scholes model** for European contracts and extending toward stochastic or implied-volatility-driven variations.
+3. **Options Pricing** – implementing the **Black-Scholes model** for American-style contracts.

-The goal is to merge classical finance theory with modern machine learning to build interpretable, data-driven trading strategies.

 ## Lead Contact Information